Scotty McCreery Honors Fallen Vietnam Soldier With Memorial Day Performance Of “The Dash”

 Scotty McCreery included his song "The Dash" on his album "See You Tonight"

-He eventually found a girl and fell in love, but he put everything on the line for the sake of his country.
+He eventually found a girl and fell in love, but put everything on the line for the sake of his country.

 Scotty Dedicates Memorial Day Performance To A Fallen Hero